aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 <pre><code>public fun create_staking_contract_with_coins(staker: &amp;signer, operator: address, voter: address, coins: coin::Coin&lt;aptos_coin::AptosCoin&gt;, commission_percentage: u64, contract_creation_seed: vector&lt;u8&gt;): address<br/></code></pre>

-The amount should be at least the min_stake_required, so the stake pool will be eligible to join the validator set.
-Initialize Store resource if this is the first time the staker has delegated to anyone.
-Cannot create the staking contract if it already exists.
+The amount should be at least the min_stake_required, so the stake pool will be eligible to join the validator set.<br/> Initialize Store resource if this is the first time the staker has delegated to anyone.<br/> Cannot create the staking contract if it already exists.

 <pre><code>pragma verify_duration_estimate &#61; 120;<br/>pragma aborts_if_is_partial;<br/>include PreconditionsInCreateContract;<br/>let amount &#61; coins.value;<br/>include CreateStakingContractWithCoinsAbortsIfAndEnsures &#123; amount &#125;;<br/></code></pre>